Pirkhs/Exhibition-Curator/README.md

 # Exhibition Curator

+A link to the live version on Netflify can be found here: https://exhibition-curator-nathan-briers.netlify.app

 ## Project Summary
-This project enables users to become their very own curator of various antiques and fine artworks by browsing through collections and choosing to add specific pieces to their very own exhbition.
+This project enables users to become their very own curator of various antiques and fine artworks by browsing through collections and choosing to add specific pieces to their very own exhbition. <br>
+It must be noted this application is solely front-end, so any exhibition data will be lost upon a new session.

 ## User Stories
 - Be welcomed on the web appplication's **"Home"** page